xuankimtran/docs-1/pages/katalon-analytics/docs/agents.md

 ## Set up an Agent

-In **Configurations**, select *"Agent setup"* > Follow instructions in the setup wizard.
+In **Configurations**, go to *"Agent setup"* > Select *"Local Environment"* > Follow instructions in the setup wizard.

-## Start an agent
+## Start an Agent

 Copy the command that was automatically generated in *Agent Setup* page and paste to your CLI.

 It may take a while for the agent to start.

-## View agent status
+## View Agent status

 You can check the Agent status by going to *"Test Environments"* in **Configurations**.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-terminology/test-environment.png)

-> You can delete an agent anytime by clicking on the recycle bin icon.
+> You can delete an Agent anytime by clicking on the recycle bin icon.
 >
 > ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/agents/test-environment.png)
 >
-> You can delete an agent anytime by clicking on the recycle bin icon. **Please note that this action cannot be undone.**
+> You can delete an Agent anytime by clicking on the recycle bin icon. **Please note that this action cannot be undone.**

 ## Authentication with Katalon TestOps